Matteo Maffei

 • A Quantitative Analysis of Security, Anonymity and Scalability for the Lightning Network

 Tikhomirov, S., Moreno-Sanchez, P., & Maffei, M. (2020).
 A Quantitative Analysis of Security, Anonymity and Scalability for the Lightning Network.
 In 2020 IEEE European Symposium on Security and Privacy Workshops (EuroS&PW).
-IEEE Security & Privacy On The Blockchain, Genova, EU.
+IEEE Security & Privacy On The Blockchain, Genova, Italy.
 IEEE.

 DOI: 10.1109/eurospw51379.2020.00059 Metadata ⯈Fulltext (preprint)